puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 > **IMPORTANT**: **READ BEFORE UPGRADING**: If you are upgrading from PE 3.3 and you use the PE console for node classification, follow the steps in the [node classification migration process doc](./install_upgrade_migration_tool.html) to perform your upgrade to PE 3.8.

->**Note**: A complete list of known issues is provided in the [PE 3.7.1 release notes](./release_notes_known_issues.html).
+>**Note**: A complete list of known issues is provided in the [PE 3.8 release notes](./release_notes_known_issues.html).
 Please review this list before upgrading.

 ## Upgrading to the Puppet Server (on the Puppet Master)

-PE 3.7.0 introduces the Puppet server, running the Puppet Master, which functions as a seamless drop-in replacement for the former Apache/Passenger Puppet master stack.
+PE 3.8 uses the Puppet Server, running the Puppet Master, which functions as a seamless drop-in replacement for the former Apache/Passenger Puppet master stack.
 However, due to this change in the underlying architecture of the Puppet master, there are a few changes you'll notice after upgrading that we'd like to point out.
 Refer to [About the Puppet Server](./install_upgrading_puppet_server_notes.html) for more information.

 ### Updating Puppet Master Gems